Types of eLearning and how it can benefit your organisation

 Perhaps the most common, and certainly the first type of e-Learning is web-based.
 Through a learning management system, employees can access self-paced learning modules and work through them at their own pace.
 Back in the day, while innovative, these programs weren’t particularly user-friendly or engaging.

-So many companies are hiring remote workers now, that online or virtual training is the only way they can provide the necessary training to new staff members.
+So many companies are hiring remote workers now that online or virtual training is the only way they can provide the necessary training to new staff members.
 So, if you have an experienced training specialist in your organisation, you may be able to create your own courses.
-Alternatively, you can work with a training provider who can develop e-Learning packages tailored to your needs.
+Alternatively, you can work with a training provider who can develop various types of eLearning packages tailored to your needs.